We harness academic staff expertise from across the University of Edinburgh and beyond, influencing and shaping its development towards impact.

 Commentaries

-A question long pondered by urban theorists - ownership of the city as a spatial, material, and conceptual entity finds increased practical resonance in the ambitions of the ESRC-funded PCAN network.
-By Dr Matthew Lane, post-doctoral researcher in urban climate governance at the University of Edinburgh, School of Geosciences and lead on the recently established PCAN Ethnography working group.
+• Can climate commissions own a city's future?
+(December 2019) - By Dr Matthew Lane, post-doctoral researcher in urban climate governance at the University of Edinburgh, School of Geosciences and lead on the recently established PCAN Ethnography working group.

 Research Projects